 Shareholder Rights Project

-52 Successful Precatory Proposals by SRP-Represented Investors
+65 Successful Precatory Proposals by Investors that worked with the SRP Clinic

 The 39 successful proposals received average support of 82% of votes cast, a substantial majority of the shareholders voting on the proposal (the two proposals that did not pass achieved average support of 48% of votes cast).
-It is expected that a significant proportion of these 39 companies will follow the clearly-expressed preferences of their shareholders, and the SRP and SRP-represented investors have been engaging with these companies to facilitate such outcomes.

-Successful 2013 precatory proposals: Of the S&P 500 and Fortune 500 companies where shareholder declassification proposals submitted by SRP-represented investors are expected to be voted on in 2013, proposals have already gone to a vote at 14 companies.
-Of these companies, 13 proposals passed (listed in Panel A of Table 2 below), receiving average support of 78% of votes cast (the one proposal that did not pass achieved a support of 49.8% of votes cast).
+Of the 20 proposals that went to a vote during the 2013 proxy season, 19 proposals passed (listed in Table 2 below), receiving average support of 79% of votes cast (the one proposal that did not pass achieved support of 49.8% of votes cast).

-Table 1: Successful 2012 Precatory Proposals
+Table 1: Successful Precatory Proposals during the 2012 Proxy Season

 Company Proponent